Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Application to a Data Set of Patients with Adenocarcinoma of the Gastroesophageal Junction

 The plots in the first row of Figure \ref{fig:posteriors} show the posterior parameter associated with SII for patients who were treated with primary surgery and neoadjuvant treatment, respectively.
-The shaded blue area represent the pointwise 50\% and 95\% credible intervals, respectively.
-For both groups the risk associated with SII increases over the first 10 months after starting treatment (either surgery for primary resected patients of adjuvant treatment for those who received it) and decreases after the initial peak.
-However, while the parameter becomes statistically indistinguishable from $0$ for patients who underwent primary resection after $\sim 6$ years, it stays constant, with a median around $1$ for those who received neoadjuvant therapy.
-The Cox proportional hazards model (Table \ref{tab:coxph}), unable to capture time variation, simply results in a smaller estimate for primary resected patients.
-Thus the proposed model results in two important interpretative differences.
-First, the parameters associated with SII for the two groups are practically indistinguishable for the first two years.
+The shaded blue area represent the pointwise 50\% and 95\% credible intervals.
+The risk associated with SII increases over the first 10 months for both groups after starting treatment (either surgery for primary resected patients or neoadjuvant treatment) and decreases after the initial peak.
+However, while the parameter becomes statistically indistinguishable from $0$ for patients who underwent primary resection after $\sim 6$ years, it stays constant with a median around $1$ for those who received neoadjuvant therapy.
+A Cox proportional-hazards model estimated with the same data set (Table \ref{tab:coxph}) is unable to capture this time-variation and simply results in a smaller estimate for primary resected patients.
+Thus the proposed model results in two important interpretative differences: First, the parameters associated with SII for the two groups are practically indistinguishable for the first two years.
 Second, while SII remains an important factor for survival in patients receiving neoadjuvant chemotherapy, it is only important for the first $6$ years or so for those undergoing primary resection.

 To showcase that constant parameters can also be captured with the proposed model, the posterior parameters associated with the clinical lymph node stage (cN) are also included in Figure \ref{fig:posteriors}.
-All insignificant parameters, according to the Cox PH model, are also shrunk to $0$ and constant using the Bayesian approach.
+All parameters that appear as statistically insignificant at the standard 5\% level according to the Cox PH model are also shrunk to $0$ throughout the entire observed time period using our Bayesian approach.
 Furthermore, the parameter associated with cN = $0$ is significantly below $0$ in the Cox PH model ($z-score=-4.761$).
-In the proposed model the vast majority of posterior mass is constant around $-1$.
+In the proposed model the vast majority of posterior mass is around $-1$ and displays virtually no time-variation.